 - Versatile Applications: Terpenes have applications beyond cannabis.
 They are used in various industries, such as perfumery, food flavoring, and aromatherapy.
 The unique scents and flavors provided by terps have widespread appeal.

 Interested in delving into the world of terpenes?
 Here are some tips to keep in mind:

-- Check the Label: Certain lab-tested cannabis brands include terpene profiles (typically the three most prevalent terpenes) and concentrations of the product (usually around 2 percent).
+- Check the Label: Certain lab-tested cannabis brands include terpene profiles (typically the three most prevalent) and concentrations of the product (usually around 2 percent).

 - Verify Freshness: Terpene concentrations can diminish over time, so look for products with a recent package date.
 If you’re dealing with cannabis flower, give it a sniff to ensure it’s fragrant, indicating a high terpene content rather than staleness.

-- Exercise Caution with Cannabis Oil: Oil-based vaping products often contain synthetic terpenes.
+- Exercise Caution with Cannabis Oil: Oil-based vaping products often contain synthetics.
 While it’s unclear whether synthetic terpenes are less effective than natural ones, they are frequently used in solvents and household chemicals.
 Approach such products with caution, and be wary of marketing claims.

 - Keep a Journal: As you explore different terpene profiles, make note of your consumption method and how you feel.
 Over time, this can help you pinpoint the terpene profile that best suits your desired effects.

 Terpenes are aromatic organic compounds found in various plants, including cannabis.
 They are responsible for the distinctive smells and flavors associated with different cannabis strains.
 These play a crucial role in the overall cannabis experience as they work synergistically with cannabinoids, such as THC and CBD, to produce different effects.